asrithakunduru/Big-Data-Weather-Analysis/README.md

 **Weather Monitoring and Prediction System**

 **Overview**
-This project implements a real-time weather monitoring and prediction system.
-It uses Apache Kafka to collect live weather data from the OpenWeatherMap API, processes the data using Apache Spark (PySpark), predicts future temperatures using a linear regression model, and visualizes the results through an interactive dashboard built with Dash.
-The system is deployed using a distributed cluster architecture consisting of one master node and one slave node.
+This project implements a real-time weather monitoring and prediction system using big data technologies.
+It leverages Apache Kafka to collect live weather data from the OpenWeatherMap API, processes the data using Apache Spark (PySpark), applies machine learning to predict temperatures, and visualizes the results using an interactive dashboard built with Dash.
+The system is deployed in a distributed environment with a master-slave cluster setup.

 **Technologies Used**